-Fifteenth-To prohibit and suppress, or exclude, from certain limits, all houses of ill-fame and prostitution, and all occupations, houses, places, amusements, and exhibitions, which are against good morals, and contrary to public order and decency.
+Fifteenth.
+To prohibit and suppress, or exclude from certain limits, all houses of ill-fame, prostitution, and gaming; to prohibit and suppress, or exclude from certain limits, or to regulate, all occupations, houses, places, pastimes, amusements, exhibitions, and practices, which are against good morals, contrary to public order and decency, or dangerous to the public safety.-[Amendment April 25, 1863.]

-Sixteenth-To provide for the erection of a work-house, house of refuge, or house of correction, and for the regulation and government of the same.
+Sixteenth.
+To provide for the erection of a work-house, house of refuge, or house of correction, and for the regulation and government of the same.

-Seventeenth-To direct and control the fire department of said city and county in conformity with the laws.
+Seventeenth.
+To direct and control the Fire Department of said city and county, in conformity with the laws.-[Amendment.
+See Supplemental III, page 678.]

-Eighteenth-To fix the fees and charges to be collected by the Surveyor of said city and county for certificates of surveys for buildings, or other purposes, and by the Superintendent of Streets and Highways, and any and all other municipal officers, where their fees are not otherwise fixed by law.
+Eighteenth.
+To fix the fees and charges to be collected by the Surveyor of said city and county, for certificates of surveys for buildings or other purposes, and by the Superintendent of Streets and Highways, and any and all other municipal officers, where their fees are not otherwise fixed by law.

-Nineteenth-To provide, by regulation, where it may be necessary, for carrying the provisions of this act into effect.
+Nineteenth.
+To provide, by regulation, where it may be necessary, for carrying the provisions of this Act into effect.

-Twentieth-To provide for the care and maintenance of the indigent sick of said city and county, but not to incur any expense therefor, exceeding the sum of three thousand dollars a month.\ cisterns, and pumps, in the streets, for public security and convenience.
+Twentieth.
+To provide for the care and maintenance of the indigent sick of said city and county.

-Twenty-First-To provide for the construction and repair of hydrants, fire-plugs,
+Twenty-first.
+To provide for the construction and repair of hydrants, fire-plugs, cisterns, and pumps in the streets, for public security and convenience.

-Twenty-Second-[Repealed Act of April 26, 1862.]

-Twenty-Third-To provide ways and means for the prosecution of the claims, in the name of the city of San Francisco, to the public lands, now pending for the same.
+Twenty-second.
+[Repealed, Act April 26, 1862.]
+Twenty-third.
+To provide ways and means for the prosecution of the claims, in the name of the City of San Francisco, to the public lands, now pending for the same.

-Twenty-Fourth-To permit the laying down of railroad tracks, and the running of cars thereon, along any street, or portion of street, for the sole purpose of excavating and filling in a street, or portion of a street, or adjoining lots, and for such limited time as may be necessary for the purposes aforesaid, and no longer.-[Act May

-18, 1861, Sec.
-15.7
+Twenty-fourth.
+To permit the laying down of railroad tracks, and the running of cars thereon, along any street, or portion of street, for the sole purpose of excavating and filling in a street or portion of a street, or adjoining lots, and for such limited time as may be necessary for the purposes aforesaid, and no longer.-[Act May 18, 1861, Sec.
+15.]

-The term "construction of a street," as used in this act, shall include any, or all, of the following, viz: Grading, sewering, paving, piling and capping, planking, excavating, filling in, and other incidental matters, necessary to make a street, or part of a street, in perfect condition in the first instance, including sidewalks, crosswalks, street crossings, or intersections of streets.
-The term "repairs of streets," as used in this act, includes all manner of necessary improvements of any street, or part of a street, including sidewalks and crossings, or intersections of streets, and, also, keeping the same in order, after the same has been accepted as in this act provided. term "main streets," as used in this act, mean such streets as bound a block. word "block" shall mean the blocks which are known and designated as such on the map and books of the Assessor of said city and county.-[Act May 18, 1861, Sec.
-16.]
+The term "construction of a street," as used in this Act, shall include any, or all, of the following, viz: Grading, sewering, paving, piling, and capping, planking, excavating, filling in, and other incidental matters necessary to make a street, or part of a street, in perfect condition; in the first instance, including sidewalks, crosswalks, street-crossings, or intersections of streets.
+The term "repairs of streets," as used in this Act, includes all manner of necessary improvements of any street, or part of a street, including sidewalks and crossings, or intersection of streets, and, also, keeping the same in order after the same has been accepted, as in this Act provided.

+The term "main streets," as used in this Act, means such streets as bound a block.
+The word "block" shall mean the blocks which are known and designated as such on the map and books of the Assessor of said city and county.-[Act May 18, 1861, Sec.
+16.

-The publication of all notices required by the provisions of this act, shall be made in the newspaper doing the printing for said city and county.-[Act May 18, 1861,
+The publication of all notices required by the provisions of this Act, shall be made in the newspaper doing the printing for said city and county.-[Act May 18, 1861, Sec.
+17.]

-Sec.
-17.